 Since the 2004-2005 school year, TEA has conducted periodic audits of the TELPAS assessment processes as a means of collecting reliability and validity evidence for the assessment program.
-Audits allow for the collection of information from school districts that can be used to evaluate the training, administration, and scoring of the holistically rated assessments.
+Audits allow for the collection of information from school districts that can be used to evaluate the training, administration, and scoring of the holistically-rated assessments.
 Information collected during TELPAS audits has been useful in the refinement of TELPAS holistic rating training and administration procedures.
-For the listening and speaking domains, an audit process is used in which documentation is collected from teachers at selected sites to evaluate the accuracy of holistic ratings.
+For the listening and speaking domains, an audit process was used in which documentation was collected from teachers at selected sites to evaluate the accuracy of holistic ratings.
 The most recent TELPAS listening and speaking audit occurred in spring 2011.
+Starting in 2018, with the replacement of holistically-scored assessments with an online assessment, no further audits are needed for TELPAS listening and speaking.

-More recently, a TELPAS writing audit was conducted in spring 2016.
+A TELPAS writing audit was conducted in spring 2016.
+The next TELPAS writing audit will occur in spring 2019.
 During the TELPAS writing audits, expert raters provide second ratings of writing samples of students in the state, and testing personnel at the sampled sites complete questionnaires that allow the state to evaluate conformity with training and administration procedures.
 See the Interrater Reliability section of this chapter for more details.